Succession (soundtrack): Overview

-In the second season, the album featured a rap song "24 L to the OG" performed by Strong himself, to depict Roy's rap obsession.
-The song was written by Britell himself as the showrunner Jesse Armstrong told him "Kendall was going to perform a rap for his father – because of course he would.
+In the second season, the album featured the rap song "L to the OG" performed by Strong himself, to depict Roy's rap obsession.
+The song was written by Britell himself, as the showrunner Jesse Armstrong told him "Kendall was going to perform a rap for his father – because of course he would.
 Kendall doing a rap for Logan in itself is going to be a cringeworthy event, but if it’s just cringeworthy and falls flat then it doesn’t really work.
 It needs to be cringeworthy and well-executed [...]
 Kendall is basically the same age as I am and most people form their musical predilections in college, so I thought it would be really [funny] to take a beat [I wrote] from that time, that probably would represent Kendall’s tastes too."
 Strong asked him to record the demo of it and had practiced the vocals, which was finalised.
 Britell appreciated his performance in both acting and singing, saying "To rap a sequence like that is not easy and requires a whole rhythm sensibility.
 It’s a very different skill set from acting.
 I think he did an incredible job."

-The third season had influences of Italian classical music, hence Britell went to Tuscany to study the musical tradition (where the series actually takes place).
+The third season's score was influenced by Italian classical music.
+Britell spent time in Tuscany studying the musical tradition.
 In some cues, the score had "the timelessness of that part of the world, the history and how that parallels with the sort of current mythmaking that the Roy family has of themselves at the same moment in time."
 As a result, he had the scope to explore grandeur for the sequences in the location, as well as its cues.
-He added that, the FBI raid in the third episode, is proabably "one of the largest [cues] certainly up to that moment".
+He added that the FBI raid in the third episode is probably "one of the largest [cues] certainly up to that moment".